Oliver's Cornwall

 Dunmere to Wenford Bridge - 7 miles

-This is my favourite section of the Camel Trail.
+This is my preferred section of the Camel Trail.
 Quieter than Padstow to Dunmere, it climbs and winds gently through beech woodland following the line of a former quarry railroad that carried granite and china clay from Bodmin Moor.
 Although heavily wooded, the feeling is surprisingly open and there are often good views down to the river below.
 There is quite a lot of interest along the way.
 At Helland Bridge look out for the handsome medieval bridge and consider visiting the Old Mill Herbary Garden or Paul Jackson's studio pottery.
-The once renowned pottery of Michael Cardew at Wenford Bridge no longer operates and the Potters Barn tea room has closed.
-However, there is a seasonal tea room off the trail at Tresarrett.
+The once renowned pottery of Michael Cardew at Wenford Bridge no longer operates and the adjacent Potters Barn tea room closed; however, there is a seasonal tea room off the trail at Tresarrett and Snail's Pace at Wenford Bridge (see the box below).
 In the last mile from Poley's Bridge to Wenford Bridge a number of metal sculptures include a massive silver salmon and you will pass Wenford China Clay Dries.
-The Land's End Trail uses this section.

 Medieval Helland Bridge